nickwalton/AI-DungeonMaster/README.md

 # AI-DungeonMaster

-### AI Dungeon Master is an automatically generated text adventure.
-It generates results and actions based on action prompts fed to the GPT-2 Model.
+### AI Dungeon Master is an automatically generated text adventure that uses the GPT-2 model (smaller version) to generate completely AI made text adventures.

 ## Installation
 ```